 It is an absolute delight for parents to see their babies utter their first words!
 However, long before babies start talking, they acquaint themselves with various sounds or babbling and cooing.
-But the question of when babies can baby start saying words like ‘Mama and ‘Papa’, may pop up in many parents’ minds.
-Well, if you are wondering when do babies say mama or dada and are interested in knowing more on this topic, we suggest reading the following post!
+But the question of when babies start saying words like ‘Mama and ‘Papa’, may pop up in many parents’ minds.
+They eagerly wait for their little one to say these words, and it’s also a fun experience for both partners, with each one urging the baby to say ‘mama’ or ‘dada’ first.
+After all, it’s all in good spirit, and your baby is soon going to say much more than just these two words.
+Well, if you are wondering when do babies say mama or dada, and are interested in knowing more on this topic, we suggest reading the following post!

 We all know for the fact that all babies may reach different milestones at different times, and the same holds true in this case too.
+If you’re wondering when do babies say ‘mama’ and ‘dada’, the first thing to know is that it will happen in its own time.
 However, at around seven months of age, your munchkin may start making sounds like ‘mamamama’ or ‘dadadada’, but these are more of babbling sounds than actual words.
 At around nine months of age, your baby may start saying the actual words.

 Though your baby may start babbling words at around seven months of age, he may be uttering actual words by nine months or beyond.
 However, most parents may actually wonder whether or not their munchkin actually means what he uttered.
 Well, it is quite unlikely for babies to actually understand or connect with what they say before one year of age.
 So, be watchful as parents to see when your baby actually starts making sense with words!

-You cannot rush with your baby’s milestones, however, if you feel your baby’s language skills may not be developing according to the expected timeframe, here are some tips that can help your baby develop good language skills:
+Despite your best efforts, your baby may sometimes take his own time to say these words, prompting you to wonder how to teach the baby to say mama or dada.
+You cannot rush with your baby’s milestones.
+However, if you feel your baby’s language skills may not be developing according to the expected timeframe, here are some tips that can help your baby develop good language skills:

 Repeating ‘mama’ or ‘dada’ again and again is one of the best ways of encouraging your baby to say these words.
 However, placing your baby’s hand over your mouth as you utter ‘ma’ may help in getting the feel of the word.
 Doing this exercise with your baby is a great way of stimulating your baby’s auditory, visual, and tactile skills.